 - 1. remnants of the communist legal system e.g. restitution rights for owners who were deprived of rights by Nazi or Communist regimes,

 - 2. protection of historic monuments,

-- 3. expropriation regulations, and
+- 3. expropriation regulations,

+- 4. restrictions relating to acquisition of certain types of real estate (i.e. agricultural or forest lands) (Poland only), and

-- 4. Special Economic Zones (Poland only).
+- 5. Special Economic Zones (Poland only).